asheeshcric/blog/_posts/2019-02-11-idiomatic-python.md

 ---
 title: Tricks for writing idiomatic Python code
-description: Some cool Python tricks that can make your code look elegant
+description: This post reveals some cool Python3 tricks that can make your code look elegant and much efficient.
+The principle behind this is to write idiomatic python code so that it is more human-readable.
 ---

 This post reveals some cool **Python3** tricks that can make your code look elegant and